All about the club. image

 Shore Competitions are organised by Roland Blomfield.
 For more information, please contact Roland on 01590-683363.

-10th Shore Competion 28th September.
-Results sent in by Roland Blomfield.
+6th Club Shore Competition results sent in by Roland Blomfield.

 Results.